 The summer university held on 2-3 September brought together civil society activists, academics and policy makers.
 There was consensus that there must be a commitment to a more ambitious citizenship bringing together rights, participation and belonging in the appointments to the new Commission and the work of the European Parliament.
 The demands to the EU Institutions emerging from this event can be found here below in the downloads section.

 The IV edition of the ECIT Summer University on European Citizenship was in collaboration with The Institut des Etudes Européens /ULB.

 WHO?
 Students & researchers, civil society activists and policy makers.

 WHY?
 This year the summer university comes at a time when there is a real chance to influence the European agenda.
 The newly elected European Parliament will be setting its priorities and preparing hearings for the appointment of the new President and members of the European Commission.
 The shape of the EU budget for the next legislature should soon be emerging from protracted negotiations.
-For all those motivated or just curious about this first transnational citizenship of the modern era,

 For more info, please contact: firstname.lastname@example.org

 Please find below the programme and background documents to get prepared for discussions.
 See you soon!